kekse1/github-markdown.php/README.md

 ## Usage
 Just use the `\kekse\getMarkdownHTML()` function, it'll **return** the HTML code.

+## Dependencies
+The `cURL` PHP module.
+Should be installed most times, but if not, on Debian/Linux it's enough to just `apt install php-curl`.

 ## TODO
 I'm going to integrate a function so PHP will directly output the HTML code, but that's not _that_ important **for now, for me**..
 TODO. ^\_^